MaxRStevens-1/3D-WebGL-SPACE/README.md

 - [ ] Free Camera
 - [ ] Fixing visual artifacts at very large distance
-- [ ] Reducing oscillation of objects at very large distances

 See the [open issues](https://github.com/MaxRStevens-1/3D-WebGL-SPACE/issues) for a full list of proposed features (and known issues).